Leave-one-out least squares Monte Carlo algorithm for pricing Bermudan options: Introduction

-However, concerns about the validity of this assumption remain.
-Although look-ahead bias is small in ideal settings, it may not generalize to broader cases in practice. \citet{carriere1996val} reports that when the simulation size is small, look-ahead bias is statistically significant in the estimator predating, but similar to, the LSM estimator. \citet{fries2005foresight} remarks the same for the LSM estimator and conjectures that such bias can be greater in high-dimensional models without evidence.
-Indeed, practitioners in the structured notes market observe that when they include higher-order regression variables to better capture the exercise boundary (i.e., reduce suboptimal bias), look-ahead bias also increases.
-The tendency is more pronounced in multi-asset or multi-factor settings.
-Given the desire to keep the one-pass LSM implementation for computational efficiency, they are reluctant to include higher-order terms in the LSM regression in fear of overpricing.
+However, researchers and practitioners have raised concerns that look-ahead bias may not be small in multiasset problems, where the simulation must be the last resort method.
+The numerical results of \citet{letourneau2014refining} and \citet{fabozzi2017hetero} show that look-ahead bias increases when the simulation size becomes smaller or the polynomial order of the basis becomes higher. \citet{carriere1996val} and \citet{fries2005foresight} remark the same.
+Practitioners in the structured notes market also observe that when higher-order regression variables are used to capture the exercise boundary better (i.e., reduce suboptimal bias), look-ahead bias also increases.
+Given the desire to keep the one-pass LSM implementation for computational efficiency, they are reluctant to include higher-order terms in the LSM regression for fear of overpricing.
 It is possible to check the validity of the LSM price against several methods to estimate both the lower and the upper bounds of American options based on policy iteration~\citep{kolodko2006iter,beveridge2013ppi} and duality representation~\citep{haugh2004pricing,andersen2004primal}, respectively.
 However, their computational cost is too heavy to be used in day-to-day pricing and risk management, as nested simulations are required.
 Therefore, it is of significant practical importance to understand the magnitude of look-ahead bias in the LSM estimator and develop an efficient algorithm for removing it.

-\subsection{Contribution of this Study}
+\subsection{Contribution of this study}

-In this study, we present an efficient approach for removing look-ahead bias, motivated by the cross-validation practice in statistical learning.
-Standard practice is to separate the datasets for training and testing to avoid overfitting.
-In this context of statistical learning, look-ahead bias is an overfitting caused by using the same dataset for both training (i.e., the estimation of the exercise policy) and testing (i.e., the valuation of the options).
+This study presents an efficient approach for removing look-ahead bias, motivated by the cross-validation practice in statistical learning.
+Standard practice is to separate the data sets for training and testing to avoid overfitting.
+In this context of statistical learning, look-ahead bias is overfitting caused by using the same data set for both training (i.e., the estimation of the exercise policy) and testing (i.e., the valuation of the options).
 Similarly, using an independent simulation set for the exercise policy corresponds to the hold-out method, one of the simplest cross-validation techniques.